zer0cache/matic-docs/docs/develop/pos-using-metamask.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This tutorial is a brief introduction on how to transfer tokens between Ethereum and Matic on PoS bridge using **_matic.js SDK and Metamask_**.
-Matic-Ethereum bridge provides a cross-chain channel using which users can transfer tokens from Ethereum to Matic and vice-versa.
+This tutorial is a brief introduction on how to transfer tokens between Ethereum and Polygon on PoS bridge using **_matic.js SDK and Metamask_**.
+Polygon-Ethereum bridge provides a cross-chain channel using which users can transfer tokens from Ethereum to Polygon and vice-versa.
 More details on using the bridge can be found [here](/docs/develop/ethereum-matic/pos/getting-started).
 This **tutorial mainly focuses on using the bridge from a front end perspective**.
 We will be using Metamask for this purpose.

 The most important thing to be understood from this tutorial is the **proper usage of the web3 provider in the matic.js instance** we create.
-Whether using PoS or Plasma, certain actions need to be performed on Matic and some on Ethereum.
+Whether using PoS or Plasma, certain actions need to be performed on Polygon and some on Ethereum.
 Due to this reason, **different providers are required in different scenarios.
 Hence correctly setting the providers is very necessary.**

 1. An **example react app that demonstrates the usage of the Plasma and PoS bridge** can be found [here](https://github.com/maticnetwork/pos-plasma-tutorial) .
 2. Install the dependencies using `npm install` .